Idris Barzani

-Idris Barzani was one of the most prominent political figures in Kurdish politics, spending his entire life serving the Kurdish cause alongside his father Mullah Mustafa and brother Massoud Barzani.
-Barzani was known to be the peacemaker figure among the Kurdish parties after the 1975 Algiers Agreement between Shah Pahlavi and Saddam Hussein which led to the Collapse of the Peace Accord.
-In the 1980s, Idris Barzani repeatedly attempted to hold a Kurdish Congress gathering the Kurds to unify the Kurdish political parties but his early sudden death didn't allow him to finish his duty.
+Barzani was one of the most prominent political figures in Kurdish politics, spending his entire life serving the cause alongside his father and brother Massoud.
+He was known as a peacemaking figure among Kurdish parties after the 1975 Algiers Agreement between Shah Pahlavi and Saddam Hussein.
+In the 1980s, he repeatedly attempted to hold a congress to gather the Kurds and unify Kurdish political parties, but his sudden death in 1987 prevented him from achieving this goal.